Skip to main content

 Zones and Location Providers

-Each real-time locating system connected to a DeepHub instance is represented as a zone in the DeepHub, while the devices that generate location updates, such as tags, are represented in the DeepHub as location providers.
+A real-time locating system connected to a DeepHub instance is represented as a zone in the DeepHub, while the devices that generate location updates, such as tags, are represented in the DeepHub as location providers.
+A zone can be an "RTLS zone", providing x,y,z-coordinates, or a so-called "Proximity Zone", which only provides a "is near" information.

 Now let's explore the high-level entities in a bit more detail: